-Penalty: $2 000.
+Penalty: $5 000.

 [Section 15 amended by No. 1 of 1991 s.
-14.]
+14; No. 47 of 2006 s.
+12 and 17.]

 16. Covenants relating to opening of retail shops

 Notwithstanding any rule of law or construction to the contrary, where an agreement, between any person and a person operating a retail shop contains a term or covenant providing for the opening of the shop, whether at specified hours or specified times or not, the person operating the retail shop is not in breach of that term or covenant by reason only of failing to open the retail shop between the hours authorised by this Act.